viniciusmuller/Monocle/README.md

 - Make map focus player when selecting it
 - Add other administrative functions
 - Use MessagePack as the serialization protocol
+- Display server time and weather in server details
+- Add ability to select and browse vehicles and bases